- Boat Name: Goose

 In the first International 6 Meter World Championships, held in Seattle in the summer

 5th of 24.
 In more recent years Goose has competed at Port Madison, Vancouver, and in San Francisco with Eric Jespersen on the helm, winning the Classics at the 2015 6m Invitational and taking 2nd at the 2016 Sir Thomas Lipton Cup.
-Goose will be ready to vie for honors at the 2017 World Championships in Vancouver.
+More recently, Goose placed 2nd of 21 entries and won 2 races at the 2017 World Championships in Vancouver and placed 4th of 32 at the 2019 Worlds at Hanko, Finland.

 - The three photos below appear courtesy of Barbara